JuliaLang/julia/doc/src/manual/code-loading.md

 Julia supports federated package management, which means that multiple independent parties can maintain both public and private packages and registries of packages, and that projects can depend on a mix of public and private packages from different registries.
 Packages from various registries are installed and managed using a common set of tools and workflows.
 The `Pkg` package manager that ships with Julia lets you install and manage your projects' dependencies.
 It assists in creating and manipulating project files (which describe what other projects that your project depends on), and manifest files (which snapshot exact versions of your project's complete dependency graph).

 One consequence of federation is that there cannot be a central authority for package naming.
 Different entities may use the same name to refer to unrelated packages.
 This possibility is unavoidable since these entities do not coordinate and may not even know about each other.
 Because of the lack of a central naming authority, a single project may end up depending on different packages that have the same name.
 Julia's package loading mechanism does not require package names to be globally unique, even within the dependency graph of a single project.
-Instead, packages are identified by [universally unique identifiers](https://en.wikipedia.org/wiki/Universally_unique_identifier) (UUIDs), which get assigned when the project is created.
-Usually you won't have to work directly with these somewhat cumbersome identifiers since `Pkg` will take care of generating and tracking them for you.
-However, these UUIDs provide the answer to the question of *"what code does `X` refer to?"*
+Instead, packages are identified by [universally unique identifiers](https://en.wikipedia.org/wiki/Universally_unique_identifier) (UUIDs), which get assigned when each package is created.
+Usually you won't have to work directly with these somewhat cumbersome 128-bit identifiers since `Pkg` will take care of generating and tracking them for you.
+However, these UUIDs provide the definitive answer to the question of *"what package does `X` refer to?"*

 Since the decentralized naming problem is somewhat abstract, it may help to walk through a concrete scenario to understand the issue.
 Suppose you're developing an application called `App`, which uses two packages: `Pub` and  `Priv`. `Priv` is a private package that you created, whereas `Pub` is a public package that you use but don't control.
 When you created `Priv`, there was no public package by the name `Priv`.
 Subsequently, however, an unrelated package also named `Priv` has been published and become popular.
 In fact, the `Pub` package has started to use it.
 Therefore, when you next upgrade `Pub` to get the latest bug fixes and features, `App` will end up depending on two different packages named `Priv`—through no action of yours other than upgrading. `App` has a direct dependency on your private `Priv` package, and an indirect dependency, through `Pub`, on the new public `Priv` package.
 Since these two `Priv` packages are different but are both required for `App` to continue working correctly, the expression `import Priv` must refer to different `Priv` packages depending on whether it occurs in `App`'s code or in `Pub`'s code.
 To handle this, Julia's package loading mechanism distinguishes the two `Priv` packages by their UUID and picks the correct one based on its context (the module that called `import`).
 How this distinction works is determined by environments, as explained in the following sections.